 First of all, why do we even need fiber?
-Adequate fiber in the diet is important in normalizing bowel movements and maintaining bowel integrity.
+Adequate amounts in your diet is important in normalizing bowel movements and maintaining bowel integrity.
 Fiber also can contribute to lowering blood cholesterol and controlling blood sugars.
-Fiber also keeps our body feeling fuller longer so we tend to eat less which helps us achieve or maintain a healthy weight.
+It also keeps our body feeling fuller longer so we tend to eat less which helps us achieve or maintain a healthy weight.

-It is important to increase fiber slowly in your diet to reduce discomfort from bloating.
+It is important to increase your amounts slowly in your diet to reduce discomfort from bloating.
 Also, drink plenty of fluids.
-Drinking beverages help the body process the fiber without discomfort.
+Drinking beverages help the body process without discomfort.

 Choose fresh fruit and vegetables instead of fruit juices.
 When eating fruits and vegetables leave the peels or skin on because this is where the fiber is located!
-For example, do not take the skin off a baked potato or apple because you’ll miss out on the fiber.
+For example, do not take the skin off a baked potato or apple because you’ll miss out on great nutrients.

 You can also add fiber to foods you love!
 For instance, adding ground flaxseed to oatmeal can increase fiber in your diet.
 Another thing to add is granola to foods like your favorite yogurt.
-If someone is having a hard time consuming enough food to get adequate fiber in their diet considers adding Benefiber powder – in two teaspoons there are six grams of fiber!
+If someone is having a hard time consuming enough food to get adequate amount in their diet considers adding Benefiber powder – in two teaspoons there are six grams!

 If you are having any digestive issues, schedule an appointment with a CHI Health Digestive Health Specialist to get checked.